Robot-Learning-Collective/robot-learning-collective.github.io/winning-behavior-1k-challenge.md

 ### Recovery from cross-task learning

 Training on all 50 tasks leads to **emergent recovery behaviors**.
-Single-task models never recover from mistakes; the multi-task model learns to pick up fallen items and retry.
+Due to the data collection process, single-task models never recover from mistakes; the multi-task model learns to pick up fallen items and retry.

 <style>
 .video-pair { display: flex; gap: 1rem; margin: 1rem 0; }